jvargh81/NFL_Football/ReadMe.md

 <img src="nfl.jpg">

-_The NFL football dataset is a scraped data from the espn.com.It contains details of all players whoo played in the NFL game from the year 2007-2017.Data contain different fields about the players contributions._
+_The NFL football dataset is a scraped data from the espn.com.This Data was scraped usig program written python 3.6.
+It contains details of all players whoo played in the NFL game from the year 2007-2017.Data contain different fields about the players contributions._